Sreyas-sk/Muzic_Manager/README.md

 # Muzic_Manager

-Muzic_Manager is a simple song manager that helps you keep all your music in  `JSON`  file.
-Thus in an adverse case of loosing your music collection, restoring it is jsut a command away.
+Muzic_Manager is a simple song manager that helps you keep all your music in  `JSON`  file.Thus in an adverse case of loosing your music collection, restoring it is jsut a command away.

+On a higher note this project introduces the concept of **Music as Code (MaC)**. ie you store your entire collection of songs as code (In `JSON` format)
 > NOTE : The script can only download primarily youtube songs or any link that youtube-dl supports.
+>
+> But dont think of this as a limitation because if you think about it most of the music that you and me listen primirly comes from youtube!!

 ## PRE REQUISITE